eggrobin/Nabu-ninua-ihsus/notes/style.md

 # 𒇧𒇧 LAGAB×(U.U.U).LAGAB×(U.U.U) (BUL.BUL, NENNI)

 With our usual 𒆸 like our 𒇧, see, e.g., P394464 = K.2487 from the eBL palæography section.
+Second 𒋙 has its 𒀹 lower than the first for legibility (avoid clashing with the first 𒌍).
+This is what P394464 and P394919 = K.3285 do.
+Others, e.g., P395050 = K.3499, are horizontally aligned.